EddyMcNut/uc-intg-onkyo-avr/README.md

 I have tested it with my Onkyo TX-RZ50.
 I gave it a fixed IP address (a while ago to solve Spotify hickups) and it has a wired connection to my network.

+Users report it also to work with:
+- TX-RZ70
+- TX-NR656
+- TX-NR807
+- Pioneer VSX-932
+- Integra (model unknown)

 ## In case of issues during the 'on requence' of an Activity

 Some AVR models temporarily disconnect when powering on, in that case the next command that the Remote tries to send end up in an error because the Remote cannot re-connect yet.
 If you encounter that kind of issue, add a delay step between the Switch ON and the next AVR command of approximately 5 seconds:

 ![](./screenshots/delay-onsequence.png)

+You can try out shorter delays of course to see where the sweet spot is.

 ## In case the AVR overshoots on long-press